 Preventing prohibited automated decision-making

-The above flowcharts for Questionnaire 1 are simplified representations of the logic needed to assess whether an algorithmic system falls under one of the legal definitions: AI system, solely automated decision-making or high-impact algorithm).
+The above flowcharts for Questionnaire Identification represent the logic needed to assess whether an algorithmic system falls under one of the legal definitions: AI system, GDPR (profiling, solely automated decision-making) or high-impact algorithm.
 When using the questionnaire, users encounter questions only once.
-A complete flowchart of Questionnaire 1 with all paths and outcomes can be found here.
+A complete flowchart of Questionnaire Identification with all paths and outcomes can be found here.